sjucaitis/Weather-Dashboard/README.md

 For the traveler looking to see current and future weather conditions for multiple cities, to plan (and pack) accordingly.

 The user is presented with a button grid containing city buttons.
-The user may add new cities which will automatically appear in the button gride.
+The user may add new cities which will automatically appear in the button grid.

 When the user selects a city, current weather conditions for the chosen location are displayed, together with a 5-day weather forecast for the user's desired destination.